readthedocs/blog/sphinx-search-as-you-type.rst

 - **Search Analytics**: We now have support for search analytics.
   These analytics makes it easy to know what the users are looking for in your documentation.
   You can see these analytics in your project admin dashboard.
-  Currently, this feature is in beta state and and is available under a `feature flag`_.
+  Currently, this feature is in beta state and is available under a `feature flag`_.
   We plan to make this available for everyone soon.
   If you want to test this feature out and help giving us feedback, please contact us via `GitHub issues`_.